Older Workers Employment Action Plan

 Consultation on the Older Workers Employment Action Plan (OWEAP) is now closed.

 Thank you to everyone that contributed to the consultation and provided feedback.
+A summary of the feedback we received can be found below.

 The goal of the OWEAP is to ensure that all older workers (workers aged 50+) can access work that meets their needs so that: